MarioLFB/Revixa-frontend/README.md

 **Used in User Stories:** 1, 2, 3, 14

 #### `like.js`
-Handles actions related to liking or unliking comments or reviews, providing methods for toggling the like status.
+Handles actions related to liking comments, providing methods for toggling the like status.
-**Used in User Stories:** 9 (likes and unlikes on comments)
+**Used in User Stories:** 9 (likes and remove likes given on comments)

 #### `posts.js`
 Manages CRUD operations for posts, including fetching posts, creating new posts, updating existing ones, and deleting.
-**Used in User Stories:** 7, 12, 13 (for admin actions)
+**Used in User Stories:** 7, 12, 13 (Users can create delete and edit their own posts)

 #### `reviews.js`
 Provides functions to handle operations specifically related to reviews, including fetching review details and other review-related tasks.